 - 5 nights in Athens Electra Palace Hotel

-- 2 nights in Mykonos Myconian Korali Hotel
+- 2 nights in Mykonos Myconian Ambassador Hotel

 • Knowledgeable gay historian accompanying the group on included activities;

-• All breakfasts, 6 lunches, and welcome and farewell dinners;
+• 6 lunches, and welcome and farewell dinners;

 • Services of escort and local guides;